adam-wozniak/website/_portfolios/2021-08-13-travel-photo-blog.md

     <img src="/images/travel-photo-blog-32.jpg">
 </div>

-To see more, you can visit my old travel photo blog.

-Or, for an even more unique experience, you can see some of my photos in my [jigsaw puzzle mobile game](http://www.adamwozniak.com/personal/jigsaw-puzzle-delight-mobile-game) released on iOS and Android in June 2023.
+For an even more unique experience, you can see some of my travel blog photos in my [jigsaw puzzle mobile game](http://www.adamwozniak.com/personal/jigsaw-puzzle-delight-mobile-game) released on iOS and Android in June 2023.